maqsudm/Anagram/README.md

 # boaanagramtest

+The application takes a word as part of a commandline argument and prints out all the anagrams against the stored dictionary file.

 To run this application, run the following command from the project root directory and follow the instructions

 sbt run src/main/scala/AnagramChecker.scala